microsoft/vscode-docs/remote-tutorials/wsl/edit-and-debug.md

 ![Python IntelliSense](images/wsl/python-intellisense.png)

-And when you save your file (`kb(workbench.actions.file.save)`), you'll get linting errors and warnings on the file.
+And when you save your file (`kb(workbench.action.files.save)`), you'll get linting errors and warnings on the file.

 ![pylint error](images/wsl/pylint-error.png)